tylerbutler/tools-monorepo/packages/dill/README.md

 ![An anthropomorphic dill pickle in a doorman's uniform](https://tylerbutlerpublic.blob.core.windows.net/public-storage/dill-logo.jpg)

-Dill is a CLI app to download gzipped files and optionally decompress their contents.
-It also provides a simple programmatic API.
+**dill** is a CLI app to download gzipped files and optionally decompress their contents.
+It also provides a simple programmatic
+API.

-Implementation-wise, Dill uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) via [node-fetch-native](https://github.com/unjs/node-fetch-native) to download files, which means it is reasonably cross-platform and will use native Fetch implementations where available.
+Implementation-wise, dill uses the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) via [node-fetch-native](https://github.com/unjs/node-fetch-native) to download files, which means it is reasonably cross-platform and will use native Fetch implementations where available.